-If you are attentive to the news in the CBD industry, you may have heard of CBD products being seized in states such as Indiana and Tennesse.
+If you are attentive to the news in the CBD industry, you may have heard of CBD products being seized in states such as Florida and Tennesse.
 These raids were fueled by miscommunication, not the law.
 Unfortunately, this can occur in a high-risk industry such as hemp.
 However, the possibility of your products getting seized is low.
 In the cases cited, the raids were wrongfully performed, and, in many cases, the products were returned.

 Now that you’re ready to start selling CBD in a retail space, we will discuss the details of opening a new retail space and adding CBD to your current retail location.

 Getting Started with a CBD Retail Store